Margaret Hillis: Life

 Hillis was also founder and music director of the American Choral Foundation (now Chorus America), an organization that sought to raise the standards of choral performance.

 In 1992, Hillis conducted the Interlochen Arts Academy Orchestra and Choir as part of the Mozart Bicentennial Celebration in Alice Tully Hall in Lincoln Center, New York.

-From 1968 through to the time of her death in 1998, she lived at 929 Sheridan Road in Wilmette IL.
+From 1968 through to the time of her death in 1998, she lived at 929 Sheridan Road in Wilmette Illinois.
 At her home, she would from time to time conduct small group practices and hold informal ensemble performances in her spacious living room for friends and acquaintances.

 Prior to her death, Hillis bequeathed her personal collection of scores, books, and other memorabilia to the Chicago Symphony Orchestra's Rosenthal Archives.
-Included are numerous sound recordings as well as scores and parts bearing her personal markings and analyses, Grammy Awards and other certificates and mementos, photographs, and personal papers and correspondence.
+Included are multiple sound recordings as well as scores and parts bearing her personal markings and analyses, Grammy Awards and other certificates and mementos, photographs, and personal papers and correspondence.

 Margaret Hillis was an older sister to Elwood "Bud" Hillis, who served as Representative to the United States Congress from Kokomo, Indiana for eight terms (1971–1987).